btkcodedev/analysr/README.md

 <b>Transform your business with <code>Analysr</code></b>

-## 1️⃣ One Liner
+## ⚡ One Liner
 This is my submission for <code>Airbyte-Motherduck Hackathon - December 2024 - January 2025</code>

-For all you speedy folks out there, here’s the scoop:
+For all you speedy folks out there, here’s the summary:

 - **1.0.0**
-  With your customer reviews in motherduck, along with your chosen business stack and areas of interest, Analysr is ready to dish out some insightful analytics.
-And just to sweeten the deal, Groq has stepped in to help you navigate all your growth phases—because who doesn’t want a sidekick in business?
+  - With your customer reviews in Motherduck, along with your chosen business stack and areas of interest, Analysr is ready to dish out some insightful analytics.
+To sweeten the deal, Groq is also integrated to help you navigate all your growth phases.

-Your analytics lineup features Aspect Analysis, a Word Sentiment Heatmap (for those feelings), Advanced Text Analysis, Groq Business Analytics, Keyphrase Analysis, and a handy Competitor Comparison.
+  - Your analytics lineup features Aspect Analysis, a Word Sentiment Heatmap (for those feelings), Advanced Text Analysis, Groq Business Analytics, Keyphrase Analysis, and a handy Competitor Comparison.

-## Walkthrough
+## 🚶Walkthrough

 1) To obtain customer review insights, sync your data to Motherduck with the schema: <code>{ "review_text": "string", "stars": "number" }</code> (More schemas will be supported soon).
 We recommend using Airbyte due to its extensive list of sources and seamless data movement. ![image](https://github.com/user-attachments/assets/415aece5-6594-4649-8d84-ec2fa1707988)
 ![image](https://github.com/user-attachments/assets/00bf63f5-952f-491a-9ffd-0241d2e2bfd2)